Non-Owner Car Insurance in Texas

 Be accurate about your driving pattern and whether you have regular access to a vehicle.
 Misstating this can lead to denied claims or policy cancellation.

-If you’re filing SR-22, avoid any cancellation or missed payment.
-Maintaining continuous coverage is essential.
+If you’re filing an SR-22, avoid cancellation or missed payments.
+Maintaining continuous coverage is essential, and Texas advises consumers not to cancel an existing policy until replacement coverage is active.[4]

-Consider higher liability limits than the minimum if you have assets, a higher income, or want meaningful protection.
-In Texas, lawsuits after serious crashes can get expensive quickly.
+Consider higher liability limits than the minimum if you have assets, a higher income, or want more protection against a serious claim.
+Accident-related injuries, property damage, and legal costs can exceed minimum limits.

 Frequently Asked Questions About Non-Owner Car Insurance in Texas